lambdamikel/Busch-2090/README.md

 C03 # else goto 03
 ```

-In addition, it differs as following from the documented 2016 version:
+In addition, we the new version differs as follows from the documented 2016 version;
+most of these are simple improvements over the 2016 version:

 - PGM programs are no longer stored in EEPROM, but in PROGMEM (hence, ignore all instructions in the 2016 documentation referring to a prior programming of the EEPROM, this is not necessary anylonger).
 - The 1 Hz clock signal is now properly implemented by means of a timer ISR.